How does this even worK?

 -

-Judges and audiences prefer comedy not to be racist, sexist, xenophobic, homophobic, transphobic, ablist, etc. and, overall, to be more inclusive.
+We do not punch down at our show.
+We encourage humor that includes everybody, not jokes that rely on exclusion or oppression to be funny.
 Jokes that fail to meet this basic criteria will be brushed aside and the punster will be asked to try again - they can reuse the word, but find a way to make the joke that doesn’t punch down.

 SLINGING A PUN